 We are The Currency Cloud Limited.
 We operate a proprietary payment platform that automates the payment lifecycle from receipt of funds through currency conversion and payment.

 We are based in England.
 Our company number is 06323311 and our registered office is at Stewardship Building, 1st Floor, 12 Steward Street, London, England, E1 6FQ.

 All references in this policy to “Currencycloud”, “our”, “us” or “we” refer to The Currency Cloud Limited, or our group companies and suppliers which provide services to us, as appropriate.
 All references in this policy to our “Website”, are a reference to the website owned by Currencycloud at www.currencycloud.com.

 If you have any questions in relation to this cookies policy or if you would like more information on the cookies that we use and their purposes, you can contact us by phone at: +44 (0)20 3326 8173, by email at: firstname.lastname@example.org, or by post at:

 The Currency Cloud Limited

 1.1 Cookies are small data files which are placed on your computer or mobile phone (“device”) when you visit our Website.
 Cookies will collect information relating to your use of our Website, information about your device such as IP address and browser type, demographic data and, if you reached the Website through a third party website, which third party website directed you to the Website.

-1.2 When you re-visit our Website, cookies allow our Website to recognise you, remember your preferences and tailor your use of the Website.
-Information provided by cookies can help us to analyse your use of our Website and help us to provide you with a better user experience.
+1.2 When you re-visit our Website, cookies allow our Website to recognize you, remember your preferences and tailor your use of the Website.
+Information provided by cookies can help us to analyze your use of our Website and help us to provide you with a better user experience.

 1.3 Cookies are referred to as either “session” or “persistent” cookies, depending on how long they are used for: